 Exercise 3.4

 Data can be extracted from multiple tables at one time by joining the tables together using a common column.
-That common column does not always have the same name on both tables as long as the data on each column is the same.
+That common column does not have to have the same name on both tables as long as the data on each column is the same.
 We will be looking at patients address' to illustrate this.

 If you study the ADDRESS table you will not find a person_id.
 So how do you join these two tables?
 Certain tables in Millennium, including the ADDRESS table, store unique identifiers in a field called parent_entity_id.

 Tables that use a field called the parent_entity_id store data for more than one type or entity.
-Addresses exist not only for patients, but for organizations and other entities.
+Addresses exist not only for patients, but also for organizations and other entities.

 Join the PERSON table to the ADDRESS table using your person_id from exercise 3.3 as a qualification on the PERSON table.